My Morning Workout: Should I Exercise on an Empty Stomach?

 Excess Post-exercise Oxygen Consumption (EPOC)…

 …also known as the afterburn effect, occurs when we accrue an oxygen debt during high intensity exercise.
 This debt is paid back in the hours after exercise by consuming oxygen above resting levels – and this burns calories.
-Even at the low end of the scale, EPOC amounts to an additional 6% of the total energy expended during your workout.(9) Every little bit helps, right?
+Even at the low end of the scale, EPOC amounts to an additional 6% of the total energy expended during your workout.(10) Every little bit helps.

 LAST WORD — FOR NOW

-Yes, it’s true that fasted state exercise will increase your reliance on fat as a fuel.
+Yes, it’s true that fasted workouts increase your reliance on fat as a fuel.
 But the long term benefits to body composition and fitness have yet to be confirmed.

-Give the breakfast skipping a miss and enjoy early morning exercise with our tips below:
+Give breakfast-skipping a miss and create a morning routine that works with our tips below:

 - Drink at least 100ml before your workout.
 If cold liquid upsets your stomach, take something warm instead.
-Black or green tea can improve insulin sensitivity, stimulate metabolism, and promote weight loss.(10)
+Black or green tea can improve insulin sensitivity, stimulate metabolism, and promote weight loss.(11)

 - Eat something before your workout.
 Include both carbohydrate and protein to top up liver glycogen stores and promote muscle growth and repair.
 Breakfast doesn’t need to be big.